 Bonnie MacLachlan is a retired professor from the Classics Department at Western University.
 She has published books and articles on ancient Greek religion and poetry, and on gender relations in the ancient world.
 She also published the writings of one of her students, a young woman from Iran who was abused by her father and ultimately committed suicide.
 While active on campus she joined or led several initiatives addressing inequity and discrimination experienced by marginalized groups.

-I came to MRC at the invitation of Mohammed.
-His emphasis on the well-being of the family, facilitation of cultural adaptation as honouring where we come from as well as where we are becoming belongers resonates with who I am.
-Further, supporting families where transitions into a new culture and context are challenging without condemning or demoralizing is so life-giving!
+Further, supporting families where transitions into a new culture and context are challenging, without condemning or demoralizing, is so life-giving!
 Finally, the ability of MRC to bring the main players that support successful cultural and family integration is wonderful.

-Melikie Joseph, MSW, RSW, currently serves as the Board Chair for the Muslim Resource Centre for Support Services and Integration.
+Melikie Joseph, MSW, RSW, served as Board Chair for the Muslim Resource Centre for Social Support and Integration from 2016-19.
 As a social worker, she has conducted court-ordered custody and access investigations/assessments, provided victim services for the London Police, and more recently, provides counseling services for families of the ill, injured or deceased members of the Canadian Armed Forces through the Southwestern Ontario Military Family Resource Centre.

 Melikie is qualified as an Expert Witness in the area of Custody and Access, Ontario Court.
 In 2017, she was appointed to the Ontario Judicial Council to review and investigate complaints about the conduct of provincially-appointed judges and determine appropriate dispositions.